 The sensor does not have an optical low pass filter which results in sharper images.
 But at the same time, it also increases the chances of moiré and false colors.

 There are a total of 99 cross-type AF points in the mix.
 This system has been inherited from the current Nikon flagship – the D5.
-The presence of a large number of cross-type AF points ensures that the camera is able to lock on focus in low light, low contrast and even high-speed situations much easier than other cameras.
+The presence of numerous cross-type AF points ensures that the camera can lock on focus in low light, low contrast and even high-speed situations much easier than other cameras.

-The D850 is has a weather-sealed design.
+The D850 is having a weather-sealed design.
 It is one of the best cameras for safari photography when you factor in the overall features and the weather sealing.

 - Nikon designed back side illuminated (BSI) full frame image sensor with no optical low pass filter

 - 45.7 megapixels of extraordinary resolution, outstanding dynamic range and virtually no risk of moiré

 - Up to 9 fps1 continuous shooting at full resolution with full AF performance